Bickio/Autostrate/brief.md

     This also affects the tertiary stakeholders in a major way, because if the music doesn't sound good, they will be unhappy.
 If the generated parts are hard or awkward to play that negatively affects the secondary stakeholders, because they won't enjoy playing the music and therefore won't practice.

-## Stakeholders
-- The main stakeholder (direct user) of the software is the composer, arranger or band/section leader who is tasked with writing ensemble parts.
-- The secondary stakeholders of the software are the musicians who will have to play the music.
-- Other stakeholders are people who will listen to the music, or interact with the music in some way.